- F. DEGREES

 Students who are using human subjects in their research must complete the “Course in the Protection of Human Subjects” (referred to as the CITI course) available online and print out the certificate of completion.
 This certificate must be submitted with the advancement form.

-On the advancement form, students list courses needed for the degree, including course work completed and course work planned or in progress.
 For an academic master’s degree, students must show that they will complete the minimum program for their plan (20 units required for Plan I or 24 units required for Plan II, in the 100 or 200 series).
 A minimum of 8 units for Plan I or 12 units for Plan II must be completed in the 200 series in the major subject.
 No more than 6 units of a 20-unit Plan I or a 24-unit Plan II program may be research units.
 If the program requires more than 24 units, up to 25% of the unit total may be research units.

 Procedure for changes to thesis committee membership (Plan I): A change in committee is requested by submitting a completed Change in Higher Degree Committee form.
 The Head Graduate Adviser has the final authority to approve changes.
 The Head Graduate Adviser must state the reason for the change and sign the form.
 The Head Graduate Adviser should consult with faculty members to assure that they are aware of membership changes.